sai0259/CS565_Assignment1/README.md

 # CS565_Assignment1
-2020FA CS565 Assignment 1, Junehyeong Park
+2020FA CS565 Assignment 1, Junehyeong Park (https://github.com/sai0259/CS565_Assignment1)

-Assignment1.py: the Bayesian network program code for 'Car Trouble Diagnostic Tool' example, uses probability information (same format with sample1.txt) and query information (same format with Query.txt)
+Assignment1.py: the Bayesian network program code for 'Car Trouble Diagnostic Tool' example using the library 'pomegranate', uses probability information (same format with sample1.txt) and query information (same format with Query.txt)

 sample1.txt: probability information, format should be fixed if you want to use different numbers